c12qe/c12-callisto-clients/README.md

-# c12simulator-clients
+# c12-callisto-clients

-`c12simulator-clients` is a Python package with a tools that enables a user to communicate with the C12's remote simulator whose purpose is to simulate the operations on the real C12 quantum computer.
+`c12-callisto-clients` is a Python package with a tools that enables a user to communicate with the C12's Callisto simulator whose purpose is to simulate the operations on the real C12 quantum computer.

 C12’s quantum computer is based on optimized